 Financial professionals have always considered themselves to be in the relationship business.
 The image of the small town insurance agent who knows everyone (and everyone’s business) is deeply ingrained into our minds.
-They were one of the pillars of the community and they were trusted advisors – often because they were the only source of information for their clients.
+Often they were the only source of information for their clients.
+That made them one of the pillars of the community and they were trusted advisors.

 So if you are a financial professional, you are now in a commodity business whether you like it or not.
 Customers can buy insurance policies and stocks online – without ever talking to a live person.
 They don’t need you – you are luxury.
 If you know your economics (and my guess is you do), you know that prices for commodities fall to a point where there’s almost no marginal profit.
 Not a fun business to be in.